s3team/uroboros/README.md

 ## Instrument binaries

 Instrumentation tools process the internal data structure of Uroboros.
-Some examples are shown in the `./src/plugins` folder.
+Some examples are shown in the [plugins](src/plugins) folder.
 You may start with `mem_write.ml`, which instruments every memory write operation.

-In order to register instrumentation code, users need to add some code at `./src/ail.ml`, starting from line 138.
-For example, in order to resgiter the "mem_write" tool, three lines of code need to be added as follows:
+To register instrumentation code:
 ```
-    let open Mem_write in
-    let module MW = Mem_write in
-    let il' = MW.process il in
+$ cp plugins/mem_write.ml instrumentation_plugin.ml
+$ ./build
 ```
-In order to see the instrumentation result perform the rebuild (e.g., `./build`) at the `/src` folder and further continue with usage step specified above.

-We will provide a better way in our next release.

 # Publications
 ```